 MailerLite / MailChimp

 At the beginning of my blogging journey, I used MailerLite.
-Why because I didn’t want to invest money in my blog if I had no income from it.
+Why?
+Because I didn’t want to invest money in my blog if I had no income from it.
 So it’s totally fine to start with a FREE email service provider!
 MailerLite is GREAT!
-I loved how easy it was to create web forms with it and also sending emails!
+I loved how easy it was to create web forms with it and also send emails!
 Great Tool!

-MailerLite allows you to have a free account up to 1000 subscribers.
+MailerLite allows you to have a free account with up to 1000 subscribers.
 After that, you will need to pay.
-But the prices are lower then ConvertKit.
+But the prices are lower than ConvertKit.

 Free tools and techniques

-If you would like to learn a great strategy for manual pinning, I recommend Carly’s “Pinning Strategies” ebook where she teaches you EVERYTHING you need to know to start a fantastic pinning strategy that will grow your blog traffic!
+If you would like to learn a great strategy for manual pinning, I recommend Carly’s “Pinteresting Strategies” ebook, where she teaches you EVERYTHING you need to know to start a fantastic pinning strategy that will grow your blog traffic!